HoningJade/KeyWorld/README.md

 The final UI/UX overview is shown below ([detailed version here](https://www.figma.com/file/GR2Qz36NjUOARcIVuveBgr/UI%2FUX-Flow-Design-(Final)?node-id=0%3A1)).
 ![Final UI/UX Flow](/assets/UIUX_flow.png)
 ### UX - NFC key
-- Enter code (obtained from hotel) and last name to get the key.
+The user can obtain the key by entering the password (obtained from the hotel) and the last name.

-- The key is stored in the phone, press open to activate the virtual key.
+The key is stored in the phone and the user can press the open button to activate the virtual key.

-- There will be response of whether the door is successfully opened.
+The app will give a response based on whether the door has been successfully opened or not.
 ### UX - NFC WiFi
-- Click the button to start WiFi connection.
+Users can tap a button to start a WiFi connection.

-- Guide the user to find the NFC tag and read the tag.
+The app will guide the user to the NFC tag and read the tag.

-- Display connection feedback.
+The app will give feedback based on the success of the connection.
 ### UX - Hotel Service
-- Select what type of hotel service.
+The user can select what type of hotel services are available in the app.

-- If the user chooses to read the instruction tag, the detailed information will be displayed in the window.
+If the user chooses to read the instruction tag, the user can follow the prompts given by the app and scan the NFC tag, and then the detailed instruction information will be displayed in a pop-up window.

-- If the user chooses to send a service request, user can select service from a list.
+If the user chooses to send a service request to the hotel, the user can select the service from the established list.

-- If the user needs some special service which is not listed, he/she can send through live chat.
+If the user needs some special service not listed, he/she can send it via live chat.
 ### UX - Checkout
-- Confirm that the user is exiting the current hotel.
+The app confirms that the user wants to exit the current hotel.

-- Allow users to rate and write reviews for the hotel.
+The app allows the user to rate the hotel and write a review.
 ### Mockup Usability Test Results
 |                   | Evaluation Metric | KeyWorld |
 | :---------------: | :---------------: | :------: |